Static Analysis

 Conclusion

 Static analysis tools like PHPStan and Psalm are invaluable assets for PHP developers.
-By integrating them into your DDEV-powered projects, you can catch errors early, enforce best practices, and ensure your codebase is robust and maintainable.
+By integrating them into your PHP projects, you can catch errors early, enforce best practices, and ensure your codebase is robust and maintainable.

 Additional Resources